-SaaS platforms, such as Salesforce, ServiceNow, Veeva, and nCino, could pose data management challenges for global corporations in 2018.
-Challenges could include the need for SaaS data backup and recovery, the growing number of global data regulations, and further pressure to reduce IT costs.
+SaaS platforms, such as Salesforce, ServiceNow, Veeva, and nCino, have made operations so much easier, more powerful, more efficient for many.
+Even so, they may pose a few data management challenges for global corporations in 2018.
+Challenges could include the increased need for data backup and recovery for stronger data protection, the growing number of global data regulations, and further pressure to reduce data management-related costs.
 Read on to learn why these three challenges should not be left on the back burner of your data management strategy.

 Necessity of SaaS data backup and recovery will increase